Favourite Author-Illustrators (and the Books That Stayed With Me)

 I had the incredible privilege of seeing this before it came out.
 I’d met Elise Hurst the year before when Imagine a City was released, which is a remarkable book in itself.
 She dropped into Embiggen Books, our little slice of joy in the Melbourne CBD, with a surprise.
 She’d just received her copies of Adelaide’s Secret World and handed one over.
 I was completely transported.
 It hit straight away and like I frequently do with emotional honesty found I had something in my eye.

 The protagonist carries this quiet, private joy in the world, but she holds it alone.
 Not a sad kind of alone, more a wistful melancholy.
 The joy feels smaller perhaps because it isn’t shared.
 Then, in the noise and chaos of the city, something shifts.
-I won’t say more than that.
-It’s worth finding your own way through it.
-It’s not an easy book to track down now, which is a bit of a travesty.
-But it’s worth the effort.
-Elise Hurst is one of the finest author-illustrators working anywhere or any time.
-Her loose energetic brushwork is confident and purposeful and makes for truly moody atmospheric storytelling.
+I won’t say more than that, go and find a copy to see this beautiful story/feeling/experience unfold for yourself.

 Graeme Base – The Eleventh Hour